Firearms in Schools

 This module is a brief overview of the basic steps which are outlined in our other Cyber Security modules.

-In this module, you will learn about Netsafe, key legislation which relates to internet use in schools, and agencies which support schools and board of trustees in keeping their people and places digitally safe.
+In this module, you will learn about Netsafe, key legislation which relates to internet use in schools, and agencies which support schools and boards in keeping their people and places digitally safe.

 Bullying and abuse is present in the digital space.
 Netsafe offers advice about how to respond to this.
 Find out in this module how Netsafe can assist.